 Once a child or young person has been referred for support from the Service, a STA or SaLT is assigned to them and they will normally be visited within the next half term.
 Support is tailored to the young person’s functional difficulties and the school’s experience.
 Support is regularly negotiated and reviewed with young people, parents/carers and staff, and adjusted to reflect progress.
 Decisions about the appropriate level of support are based on the assessment of need and the most appropriate model of support for that need, based on the available research evidence.
 We work to strict professional guidelines and to clear decision making pathways.
 Once a school is confident in meeting the child or young person's needs, then C&I support is paused; a new referral can be made for further support when required.

 - Where is it located and what areas does it cover?

-STAS C&I is located within three offices around the County, providing an equal level of support and advice to all children and young people who meet criteria across the whole County.
-There are Specialist Teacher Advisers and Speech and Language Therapists for C&I in all 3 offices.
+STAS C&I is located within three offices around the County, providing an equal level of support and advice to all children and young people within a Hampshire Special School.
+There are Speech and Language Therapists for C&I in all 3 offices.

 - How are decisions made about who can use your service?